 When it comes to the daily humiliations of freelancing, I’m a pro.
 I’ve been taken in by the promise of exposure, dealt with the frustrations of something called “payment upon publication” and been burned by editors I considered friends.
+Getting a client to pay up isn't always easy.
 I’ve gotten better at those things — I negotiate rates in line with my experience, invoice regularly and rarely take a job without a contract.
 But what if you’ve done everything right and you still don’t get paid?

 It recently happened to me.
 I was well into an ongoing project for a big online publisher.
 The pay was good, the work was steady and, for months, the checks came like clockwork.
 And then the job ended unexpectedly.
 My editor said the publisher’s client had bailed and left her boss holding the bag.
 They couldn’t afford to pay me just then, she said.
 I was owed an entire month’s salary.
 I was upset but I didn’t lose my cool.
 Here’s what I did instead:

 If I’ve learned nothing else from freelancing, it’s that the best of intentions can lead to the worst consequences.
-I’d gambled nearly all of my freelance income on one decent-paying job with a brand new client and nearly lost.
+I’d gambled nearly all of my freelance income on one decent-paying job with a brand new client and nearly lost when I couldn't get the client to pay.
 In the end though, I’d gotten my money because I’d behaved like a businessperson instead of reacting like a maniac.
 We may all have different reasons for freelancing—to be our own bosses, the freedom to work from anywhere or family obligations—but the one thing we have in common is the need to eat.
 Take it from someone who’s learned the hard way—if you want to keep freelancing, keep it professional.